Daxanius/parse-frequency/README.md

 ```

 ## Optional Integrations
-parse-frequency a number of optional features that enable seamless integration with commonly used Rust libraries.
+parse-frequency provides a number of optional features that enable seamless integration with commonly used Rust libraries.
 Enable these via Cargo features.

 ### serde
 Enable the `serde` feature to serialize and deserialize `Frequency` as human-readable strings: